Use your skills and earn money with your work

 Can't wait to get started!
 Are we able to include components that aren't part of the laser cutting?
 Elastic, springs, string... that sort of thing?

-Hardi Meybaum 8 months ago
+Hardi Meybaum over 12 years ago

 Wooood, Yes this is cool.

-Romano Gaspari 8 months ago
+Romano Gaspari over 12 years ago

 thikness of plywood you prefer, please.

-Saulo Rodrigues de Quevedo 8 months ago
+Saulo Rodrigues de Quevedo over 12 years ago

 Hello ..